elixirsydney/elixirsydney/meetups/2016-08/better_apis_with_graphql-josh_price/better_apis_with_graphql-josh_price-dddmelbourne.md

 - Use for internal APIs
 - Improve mobile (and desktop performance)
 - Buildkite has exposed a small external API
-- Be careful exposing this to the world
+- Be careful exposing this to the world!
 - Don't allow arbitrary queries from unknown clients

 ---